mtpbuilder/mtp/README.md

 ## Disclaimer

-Block.one is neither launching nor operating any initial public blockchains based upon the MTPIO software.
+Block.one is neither launching nor operating any initial public blockchains based upon the MTP software.
 This release refers only to version 1.0 of our open source software.
-We caution those who wish to use blockchains built on MTPIO to carefully vet the companies and organizations launching blockchains based on MTPIO before disclosing any private keys to their derivative software.
+We caution those who wish to use blockchains built on MTP to carefully vet the companies and organizations launching blockchains based on MTP before disclosing any private keys to their derivative software.

 ## Supported Operating Systems

-MTPIO currently supports the following operating systems:
+MTP currently supports the following operating systems:

 1. Amazon Linux 2
 2. CentOS 7